Generalized Linear Models (GLMs) for Complex Surveys in Python

 Python

 Fit linear, logistic, and Poisson regression models to complex survey data in Python.
-Learn design-adjusted GLMs with proper standard errors, categorical predictors, and survey weights using the svy library.
+Learn design-adjusted GLMs with proper standard errors, categorical predictors, predictions, and marginal effects using the svy library.

 Author